 Louis N. Hunter, PT, DPT

-Department of Physical Therapy in the Jefferson College of Health Professions
+Assistant professor and director, experiential learning and global initiatives, Department of Physical Therapy, Jefferson College of Health Professions

 Thomas Jefferson University

 Implementing Global Health Curricular and Co-Curricular Opportunities within a Graduate Health Care Professional Program